Data Refinery environments

 - Runtime logs

-When you run a Data Refinery flow, you can select to use a Spark R environment or you can continue using the Data Refinery Default.
+When you run a Data Refinery flow, you can select to use a dedicated Spark R 3.4 environment or continue using the Data Refinery Default.

 Spark R environments

 With Spark R 3.4 environments, you can configure the size of the Spark driver and the size and number of the executors dependent on the size of the data set.
 You should select to run your data flow in a dedicated Spark R environment when your data set is large.

 Each Spark environment consists of one SparkR kernel as a service.
 The kernel has a dedicated Spark cluster and Spark executors.
 When you select to run a Data Refinery flow in a Spark R environment, it runs in its own cluster.

 You can select the preset default Spark R 3.4 environment definition provided by Watson Studio or create your own Spark R environment definition.

 A Spark R 3.4 runtime consumes capacity unit hours (CUHs) that are tracked.
 See Data flows and Spark environments.

 None - Use Data Refinery Defaultis the name given to the runtime that has always existed in Data Refinery and is still the default runtime that is used when you refine data and create data flow steps in Data Refinery.

 One custom Spark cluster is shared by all Data Refinery users for the work done on data set samples in Data Refinery and to run all data flows.